Baarsgaard/grafana-operator/docs/docs/api.md

-GrafanaDatasourceStatus defines the observed state of GrafanaDatasource
+The most recent observed state of a Grafana resource

 <table>
     <thead>